lmihailovic/sugo/README.md

 - [x] Implement special `home` templates for the website's main index page - implemented by placing an `index.md` in content root and a `section.html` in template root
 - [ ] Implement nested templates (for the document head, header, footer...)
+- [ ] Allow for specification of custom content front matter delimiters